0x4D31/fatt/README.md

 You need to first install [tshark](https://github.com/wireshark/wireshark).
 Make sure you have the version v2.9.0 or later.
 Tshark/Wireshak renamed 'ssl' to 'tls' from version v2.9.0, and fatt is written based on the new version of tshark.

+If you have an old version of tshark (< v2.9.0), you can use the fatt script from ["old-tshark" branch](https://github.com/0x4D31/fatt/tree/old-tshark).

 2. Install dependencies

 ```buildoutcfg